DOL-003/dol-003-web/app/views/compendium/content/sticks/pots.md

 ---
 title: Stickbox potentiometers
-description: The electrical component of the analog stick assembly.
+subtitle: The electrical component of the analog stick assembly.
 ---

 Two potentiometers are responsible for translating the position of a stickbox into values that the GCC processor can interpret as X and Y coordinates.